Westminster Health Forum

 Format: DOWNLOADABLE PDF

-This conference will examine priorities for men’s health and wellbeing in England, including development of the forthcoming Men’s Health Strategy, following the call for evidence closing in June.
+This conference examined priorities for men’s health and wellbeing in England, including implementation of the recently published Men’s Health Strategy.

-It will bring together stakeholders and policymakers to consider how policy and services can better address the causes of preventable illness and early mortality in men.
-The agenda will bring out latest thinking on prevention strategies, improving engagement with healthcare, and tackling persistent disparities in outcomes and access.
+It brought stakeholders and policymakers together to consider how policy and services can better address the causes of preventable illness and early mortality in men.
+The agenda brought out latest thinking on prevention strategies, improving engagement with healthcare, and tackling persistent disparities in outcomes and access.

-The vision for the Strategy will be considered in the context of wider NHS reforms outlined in the 10-Year Health Plan, as well as priorities emerging from the call for evidence on the National Cancer Plan.
-Findings from the Health and Social Care Committee’s 2023/24 Men’s Health Inquiry, and Movember’s 2024 report The Real Face of Men’s Health - which show a sharp decline in male life expectancy post-COVID - will also inform discussion.
+The Men’s Health Strategy was considered in the context of wider NHS reforms outlined in the 10 Year Health Plan, as well as priorities emerging from the call for evidence on the National Cancer Plan.
+Findings from the Health and Social Care Committee’s 2023/24 Men’s Health Inquiry, and Movember’s 2024 report The Real Face of Men’s Health - which show a sharp decline in male life expectancy post-COVID - were also discussed.

 Effective prevention, public health & service improvement

-Strategic options for improving national leadership, effective prevention strategies and education will be considered, looking at improving NHS services for men, as well as the role of voluntary and community organisations in improving men’s health and wellbeing.
-Delegates will discuss prevention strategies that are relevant, trusted, and accessible to different groups of men, alongside approaches to education, public information and encouraging healthy behaviours.
+Strategic options for improving national leadership, effective prevention strategies and education were considered, looking at improving NHS services for men, as well as the role of voluntary and community organisations in improving men’s health and wellbeing.
+Delegates discussed prevention strategies that are relevant, trusted, and accessible to different groups of men, alongside approaches to education, public information and encouraging healthy behaviours.

-We expect a focus for discussion to be next steps for improving services and treatment for mental health issues affecting men.
-Areas for discussion include tackling barriers to timely access, addressing potential stigma linked to seeking support, and the responsiveness to the health system to serious and complex need.
+With the Care Quality Commission’s recently published State of Health Care and Adult Social Care in England 2024/25 report highlighting Black men’s mental health and identifying barriers to accessing mental health services and inequalities in care pathways, we expected discussion to consider next steps for improving services and care for mental health issues.
+Areas for discussion included tackling barriers to timely access, reducing potential stigma linked to seeking support, and the responsiveness of the health system to serious and complex need.

-Drawing on latest thinking and research on improving men’s public health, delegates will discuss strategies for healthy eating, smoking cessation, alcohol consumption, physical activity, and mental health.
-Areas for consideration include reducing stigma and addressing structural barriers to care - particularly in relation to mental health - as well as the role of workplaces, sport organisations, and community-based initiatives in supporting sustainable long-term improvements.
+Drawing on latest thinking and research on improving men’s public health, delegates discussed strategies for healthy eating, smoking cessation, alcohol consumption, physical activity, and mental health, as well as coordinated approaches to preventing harm from gambling.
+The role of workplaces, sport organisations, and community-based initiatives in supporting sustainable long-term improvements were also discussed.
+Sessions examined the Men’s Health Strategy workplace pilots and partnerships as models for cross-sector engagement.

 Screening

-Sessions will explore future approaches to screening, focusing on ways to improve risk-based methods in light of concerns about the PSA test’s accuracy and false positives in prostate cancer, as well as strategies for strengthening early intervention, including calls for targeted national screening.
-We also expect discussion on improving men’s engagement with screening and diagnostics, including options for moving this closer to the community, improving access, flexible timing, tackling psychological barriers, and enabling more targeted outreach in primary care.
+Sessions explored future approaches to screening, focusing on ways to improve risk-based methods in light of concerns about the PSA test’s accuracy and false positives in prostate cancer, as well as strategies for strengthening early intervention, including calls for targeted national screening.
+We also expected discussion on improving men’s engagement with screening and diagnostics, including options for moving this closer to the community, improving access, flexible timing, tackling psychological barriers, and enabling more targeted outreach in primary care.

 Equality, collaboration & coordination

-Further discussion will look at embedding gender-informed and equity-focused approaches within NHS reform, and how policy can better support men in underserved groups, including those from ethnic minority backgrounds, disadvantaged communities, and LGBTQ+ individuals.
+Further discussion looked at embedding gender-informed and equity-focused approaches within NHS reform, and how policy can better support men in underserved groups, including those from ethnic minority backgrounds, disadvantaged communities, and LGBTQ+ individuals.

 Overview of areas for discussion

-• prevention and early intervention: use of screening and health checks in high-risk groups - ways to encourage earlier presentation - approaches to reduce exposure to modifiable risks
+• prevention and early intervention: screening and health checks in high-risk groups - encouraging earlier presentation - reducing exposure to modifiable risks - integration of new funding commitments

 • health inequalities: assessing disparities in life expectancy and outcomes across groups - factors affecting access by ethnicity, geography, and income - scope for targeted national and local responses